soracom-labs/m5stack-env3-harvest-sample/README.md

 ## Prerequisite

-### Enable Soracom harvest
+### Enable Soracom Harvest

-Enable Soracom Harvest feature by following the [doument abount the Harvest](https://users.soracom.io/ja-jp/docs/harvest/send-data/)
+Enable Soracom Harvest feature by following the [doument about the Harvest](https://users.soracom.io/ja-jp/docs/harvest/send-data/)

 ### Setup ArduinoIDE

 Setup Arduino to use M5Stack by following the document [setup-for-m5stack-with-arduino-ide](https://soracom.github.io/iot-recipes/setup-for-m5stack-with-arduino-ide).
 Please make sure your ArduinoIDE targets `M5Stack-Core-ESP32` as the board configuration.

-### Setup ArduinoIDE
+### Install Dependencies

 Install the following libraries to your Arduino IDE